Table of Content

 - Activities, places, or situations that remind them of the event

-Sometimes the impact of the traumatic incident may be such that it may usher in negative thoughts about oneself and the people around.
-This may trigger symptoms like:
+Sometimes, the impact of the traumatic incident may be such that it ushers in negative thoughts about oneself and the people around you.
+This may trigger mild PTSD symptoms like:

 - Negative outlook towards the society around